 Initiative and sound judgement, strong analytical and organisational skills

 Field experience or experience with international organisation is desirable;

 Computer literacy with practical experience in Microsoft applications;

-Excellent oral communication and drafting skills in English is essential; knowledge of another OSCE language is desirable;
+Excellent knowledge of English with good drafting skills is essential; knowledge of another OSCE language is desirable;

 Demonstrated gender awareness and sensitivity, and an ability to integrate a gender perspective into tasks and activities;

 Ability to work in a team and to establish and maintain effective working relationships with people of different nationalities, religions and cultural backgrounds.

 If you wish to apply for this position, please use the OSCE’s online application link found under https://jobs.osce.org/vacancies.

 The OSCE retains the discretion to re-advertise/re-post the vacancy, to cancel the recruitment, to offer an appointment with a modified job description or for a different duration.